umarhassan-mitodl/22.812j-spring-2004/content/pages/readings.md

 Economics of the Nuclear Fuel Cycle (I): Material Balances and Simple Cost Models
 {{< tdclose >}}
 {{< tdopen >}}
 "The Nuclear Fuel Cycle."
 Organisation for Economic Co-operation and Development (OECD) Nuclear Energy Agency.
-Chapter 3 from _The Economics of the Nuclear Fuel Cycle,_ 1994. ([PDF](http://www.nea.fr/html/ndd/reports/efc/efc02.pdf))
+Chapter 3 from _The Economics of the Nuclear Fuel Cycle,_ 1994. ({{% resource_link "d5578e2a-54ed-40d3-8d45-0fc923faa404" "PDF" %}})

 Nuclear Engineering for an Uncertain Future
 {{< tdclose >}}